hadley/adv-r/First-class-functions.md

 1. Read the source code for `Filter`, `Negate`, `Find` and `Position`.
 Write a couple of sentences for each describing how they work.

 1. Write an `And` function that given two logical functions, returns a logical And of all their results.
 Extend the function to work with any number of logical functions.
 Write similar `Or` and `Not` functions.

+1. Write a general compose function that composes together an arbitrary number of functions.
+Write it using both recursion and looping.